w3nest/mkdocs-ts/mkdocs-ts-doc/assets/tutorials.notebook.interpreter.md

 }
 </interpreter-cell>

-Finally, the plot of the trajectory for the new input conditions:
+Finally, to plot the trajectory for the new input conditions:

 <js-cell>
-display(chartView(rxjs.of(result)))
+display( await ChartView({data:result, xScale, yScale}) )
 </js-cell>

 ## Reactivity